Constellation Project

 The first part of this proposal covers the creation of nine paintings inspired by constellations and featuring animals that make their home in Iowa.
 Each painting has been created with acrylic paint and white ink.

+BeWild ReWild will have permission to use the images on its website, as part of the grant agreement.
+As the project evolves the possible creation of more constellation-themed images may be necessary to accompany evolving web content.
 The grant funds will go towards the creating of the first set of paintings as well as the documentation and editing of the images to make them web-ready.
 It will also cover the creation of 5-8 additional paintings or related content.

 The goal of this grant project is to invite others into the rewilding conversation through visually engaging images that connect to other rewilding projects in the community.
 The images are intended to be a collaborative part of a larger series of recordings for Iowa ReWild BeWild.